 Consider the weight of fuel

 Here’s one to ponder: you could save perhaps 1% of your fuel consumption by only half filling your car – because of the added weight of carrying a full tank of fuel.
 Of course, if you have to drive 20 miles to fill up that saving may be undone by cost of the extra miles.
-Nevertheless, it’s worth considering whether visiting twice as many times and half filling.
-Well, at least when the UK isn’t going mad in a nationwide fuel crisis.
+Nevertheless, it’s worth considering whether visiting twice as many times and half filling will save you money overall.

-Use fewer gadgets Every extra bit of power used by your car can make a small difference to the fuel consumption.
+Every extra bit of power used by your car can make a small difference to fuel consumption.
 Sound systems, heater blowers and even lights may have a tiny negative effect on economy.

-Most of us will consider those devices essential – but what about air-conditioning?
-This can have a noticeable effect on fuel economy.
+Most of us will consider those devices essential – but there's certainly a time and a place for them.
+Take air conditioning, for example.
 At low speeds, try opening the window instead to save that extra bit of fuel.
 Watch out though – at higher speeds, open windows and sunroofs have an even greater detrimental effect than air-con by adversely affecting aerodynamics.
 So it’s about choosing what’s right to do at the right time.